adambuczek/adambuczek.github.io/src/learning-journal/composing-functions.md

 ```
 And a jest tests:
 * composing 3 functions
-* 1 function, wich returns early only calling the single function
+* 1 function, which returns early only calling the single function
 * and 0 function variant which returns a function returning first passed argument
 ```js
 describe('composing functions', () => {